Customer-Segmentation-capstone-project/customer-segmentation/README.md

 ## Overview

 - Project Description Describes what your project is and why it is important

+Using historical eCommerce data from the Brazilian online platform OLIST, we will build a profile for Brazilian customer eCommerce spending habits to recommmend Amazon products to Brazilian customers.

 - Briefly describe the project goal, dataset, and problem statement.
 - Project Goal Clearly states what your project sets out to do and how the information gained can be applied to the real world
 - Initial Hypotheses Initial questions used to focus your project